XK9274/moonlight-app-miyoo/README.md

 ## To Do

 - Custom keybinds
-- Add keybind for sending an escape
 - Mouse swap
 - "Gamepad" support instead of keyboard input
 - Tidy up all the drastic logic
-- Correctly close Moonlight
 - Proper wrapper development

 ---